 what is a snowbird

-For people who rent in the same city every year, it might be worth it to look into self storage.
-A small storage unit for your appliances, table settings, and other household necessities may save you crucial space and cost when making the trip each year.
+If you rent in the same city every year, it might also be worth it to look into self storage.
+A small storage unit for your appliances, table settings, and other household necessities can save you money and space when you make the trip each year.

 8. Don’t Pack What You Can Buy